iamvickyav/interview-preparation/Docker & Conternization/Docker/4-end-to-end-dockerization.md

-# Docker Session 2 Notes
+# End to End Dockerization

-Consider we have a Simple Spring Boot application which exposes REST endpoints to fetch Employee records from MySQL Database.
+Consider we have a Simple Spring Boot application which exposes REST endpoints to fetch Employee records from MySQL Database

 In Below, we explained step by step on how we can Dockerize the entire application